buildsi/build-abi-containers/README.md

 evaluating ABI, and to run tests for ABI in the CI.
 The approach we take is the following:

  - provide base containers with tools to test abi.
- - For some number of packages, define libraries and binaries within to build and test.
+ - For some number of packages, [define libraries and binaries](tests) within to build and test.
- - Build a testing container on top of a base container, with an [autamus](https://autamus.io) package added via multi-stage build.
-We might change this to use a spack build cache instead, but right now I'm testing with autamus containers.
+ - Build a testing container on top of a base container, with multiple versions of a package defined in any given [test](tests)
  - Run the entrypoint of the container with a local volume to run tests and generate output.
  - Tester container bases along with the tester+test are deployed automatically to reproduce running the tests.
-Testers are built and deployer when a changed tester Dockerfile is pushed to main, and tests are deployed when the label `deploy-test-container` is added to a PR.
+Testers and bases are built and deployer when a changed tester Dockerfile or file in [tests](tests) is pushed to main.

 ## Table of Contents